ibmf-bioinformatics/MeStanG/manuals/Manual.md

 ## <a name="intro"></a> Introduction

-For sample generation, it is required to provide `.fasta` format files and `.tsv` files with specific formats as input to the workflow, `.fasta` files can have many different entries (Multifasta).
+For sample generation, it is required to provide `.fasta` format files and plain text files formatted as tab-separated values (`.tsv` or `.txt` would work as long as they are tab-delimited) with specific formats as input to the workflow, `.fasta` files can have many different entries (Multifasta).
 All entries from each `.fasta` file will have the same design characteristics as they come from the "same source".
 Different `.fasta` files can have specific design characteristics defined by the user, if specific features are required for an entry, said entry has to be in a separate `.fasta` file.
-It is necessary to provide at least **one** `.fasta` and **one** `.tsv` files for each run, explained later in [Input files](#ifls).
+It is necessary to provide at least **one** `.fasta` and **one** `.tsv` files for each run, explained later in [Input files](#iflsdt).

 <p align="center">
   <img src="MeStanG_workflow.png"/>